Preqin: History

+In 2018, it launched a research report titled Women in Alternatives, which detailed underrepresentation of women in the alternative assets industry.
 Preqin won The Queen's Award for Enterprise in International Trade in 2016 and 2019, was a national winner at the 2019 European Business Awards, and was named as part of the Sunday Times International Track 200 in the same year.